-The Dipak De Travel Grant for Early-career South Asian Scholars was established in 2018 to honour the memory of Professor Dipak De.
-Dipak was a valued member and supporter of IAMCR, having served as a member of the International Council and of the Finance Committee, where he arranged the association's annual audit over a span of several years.
+The Dipak De Travel Grant for Early-career South Asian Scholars was established in 2018 to honour the memory of Prof Dipak De.
+Dipak was a valued member and supporter of IAMCR, having served on the International Council and the Finance Committee, where he arranged the association's annual audit over a span of several years.
 In 2015 he was awarded the association's Distinguished Contribution Award.

 Camila Garcia Kieling is a PhD candidate in Social Communication at the Pontifical Catholic University in Porto Alegre, Brazil.
 In this note she reflects on the multilingual nature of IAMCR 2017 and volunteers to help ensure that future IAMCR conferences are at least bilingual.